minlik/math-ocr-zero/README.md

 [DeepMath-103K](https://huggingface.co/datasets/zwhe99/DeepMath-103K)

 ## To Do
-- [ ] Use more data, train larger models.
+- [ ] Use more data, and train larger models.
 - [ ] Mix different open-source datasets to improve model's reasoning and generalization ability.
 - [ ] Set different length penalties or rewards based on the difficulty of the task to avoid overthinking on simple tasks.